Code-Institute-Submissions/TVreview/README.md

 ### Acknowledgements
 - Thank you to Felipe Souza Alarcon for his great support as always.
 - Thank you to Stephen Moody from Code Institute for helping me with linking documents together in a database.
+- Thank you to Clare Robinson for trying out the website to check for bugs.